trueos/pcbsd/src-qt5/docs/introduction.rst

 * Wine has been removed from the installer but can be installed afterwards using :ref:`AppCafe®`.

+* The "Domain Name" field has been added to the :ref:`Time Zone Selection Screen`.

 * The "Enable Optional Services" screen has been added to the post-configuration wizard.
-Currently, this screen allows you to enable the SSH service which will automatically start this service and generate the firewall rules needed to allow SSH connections to the system.
+Currently, this screen allows you to enable the SSH service or to disable IPv6.

 * The "Tile Plugins" and "Cascade Plugins" entries have been added to the :ref:`Right-Click Menu` of Lumina.